kituyiharry/covplot/README.md

 python3 covid_19_anim.py
 ```
 It will prompt for input, follow instructions notes as indicated and the plot should show

+# Saving animation

+to save the animation locally, simply uncomment lines 496, 497 and 500.
+You may need to have FFmpeg to achieve this

 # Blog Post
 Coming soon